COMBINE-Australia/python-http-data-extraction/README.md

 `https://www.uniprot.org/uploadlists` is the url of the uniprot REST API that we will used to request information

-`headers` is the metadata that should be included with every api requests for potential debugging purpose from uniprot admin
+`headers` is the metadata that should be included with every api requests for potential debugging purpose by UniProt admin

 ```python